Avoid Content Duplication When Scaling a Content Site Fast

 // Flag any pair with cosine > 0.85 for human review.

-1. After the cleanup deploy, ask Google to revalidate.
-Use URL Inspection on the merged URL, then “Request indexing” on the surviving one.
+Use URL Inspection on the merged URL, confirm it returns the 301, then click “Request indexing” on the surviving URL.
 For batch redirects, resubmit the sitemap.
+Expect roughly 2 to 6 weeks for Google to recognize the canonical change, depending on how often your site is crawled.

 Implementation checklist

-• Every article has a primaryKeyword field; the audit script flags duplicates in prebuild.
+• Every article has a primaryKeyword; the audit script flags duplicates during prebuild.

-• 301 redirects are in firebase.json / vercel.json / _redirects, not just in the article body.
+• 301 redirects live in firebase.json / vercel.json / _redirects, not just in the article body.

-• Self-canonical is set globally; cross-page canonicals are an opt-in per article.
+• Self-canonical is set globally; cross-page canonicals are opt-in per article.

 • The similarity check is wired into your AI-content pipeline, not run manually.